As a pediatrician and mom of book-loving bilingual children, parents often ask me, “How can I motivate my child to read?”

-Everybody knows that reading is extremely important.
+Most parents know that reading is important for language development and general success.
 However, we’ve all heard our kids say, “I don’t want to read.
 I just want to play!”
-Two of the most common questions I hear from parents are:

 1. Simplify your home

 Look around your home from the eyes of a child.

 If you can declutter the child’s playroom and bedroom, books will be more easily noticeable.
 When there are less things around, paying attention during story time can be easier.

 Of course, play is vital!
 Although educational toys can teach kids various life skills, many children struggle with focusing with excessive and distracting options around.

 2. Turn off the TV and iPad and put away your cell phone

 Books cannot compete with a TV or computer; try to minimize these addictive devices which can overstimulate a child.